 2 – Anyone can get better

-The second is that with persistent engagement in NPD treatment principles most people improve.
+The second is that with persistent engagement in the healing principles most people improve.
 It’s a matter of time and commitment.
 He was in as bad a mental and physical state as anyone I have worked with.
 Now he is pain free and thriving.

 3 – The absolute block – Obsessive thought patterns